MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-intake-provider.md

     :::image type="content" source="media/lab_initialize_processing_execution_result.png" alt-text="Screenshot of Initialize Processing Execution Result action.":::

-1. Select **New step**, add "scope", and rename to "Try".
+1. Select **New step**, add "scope", and rename it to "Try".
 1. In the **Try** scope, select **Add an action**.
-1. Add "perform an unbound action" from the **Dataverse** connector and rename it "Acknowledge the Provider Message in IOM".
+1. Add "perform an unbound action" from the **Dataverse** connector and rename it to "Acknowledge the Provider Message in IOM".
 1. For **Action Name**, enter "msdyn_CreateProviderMessageRequestExecution".
 1. For **PowerAutomateWorkflowId**, enter ``workflow()['tags']['xrmWorkflowId']`` as an expression.
 1. For **PowerAutomateRunId**, enter ``workflow()['run']?['name']`` as an expression.